r4victor/tenthousandmeters/content/blog/python_bts_01.md

 #### frame object

-When executing a code object, the VM has to keep track of the values of variables and the constantly changing value stack.
+When the VM executes a code object, it has to keep track of the values of variables and the constantly changing value stack.
 It also needs to remember where it stopped executing the current code object to execute another and where to go on return.
 CPython stores this information inside a frame object, or simply a frame.
 A frame provides a state in which a code object can be executed.
 Since we're getting more accustomed with the source code, I leave the definition of the frame object here as well:

 ```C
 struct _frame {